eolseng/koseseg/README.md

 * Built, containerized and deployed with `Travis-CI`

 #### GCP Service Account Roles for Travis-CI:
-* `Service Account User` - allows the account to run operations as a service account.
+* `Service Account User` - allows the account to run Terraform operations as other service accounts.
 * `Storage Admin` - allows the service account to access Cloud Storage for Container Registry and Terraform Backend.
 * `Cloud Run Admin` - allows the service account to have full control over Cloud Run resources.